 Students who meet eligibility guidelines are not guaranteed participation.
 Participation is at the discretion of the participating institution of higher education and subject to capacity constraints.

 Students who are interested in taking ineligible Dual Enrollment courses and/or who do not meet the required Grade Point Average (GPA) are responsible for the tuition and fees charged for the courses.

 High School students who do not have the required GPA to participate in the Dual Enrollment Program but who have demonstrated exceptional ability in a certain subject or who have greatly improved their academic performance may be eligible to participate but must apply for a waiver.

 To request a waiver, a student must submit a letter written by the student that demonstrates his or her potential for academic success and a recommendation from a high school official.
-Supporting materials may also be submitted and can include evidence of steadily improving high school grades, high class rank, special talent, strong grades in a field of study, strong recommendations, College Placement Testing results, etc. Approval by the BCC Office of Academic Affairs is required.
+Supporting materials may also be submitted and can include evidence of steadily improving high school grades, high class rank, special talent, strong grades in a field of study, strong recommendations, College Placement Testing results, etc. Approval by the Bristol Office of Academic Affairs is required.

 A student with a high school diploma is not eligible to participate.
 This includes students who graduate in the spring of a given year and wish to enroll in a Dual Enrollment course held in the summer or any subsequent term.
 Participating students may enroll in credit-bearing, college-level courses that are:

 - Listed in the participating institution's course catalog.

 - Taking place on campus, online, or at a high school.